fredldotme/fredldotme.github.io/README.md

 ### Competence

-- Multi-platform software development across desktops, mobile & server systems
+- Multi-platform software development from embedded to server systems
 - Supporting fairly-sized networks of remote computers
 - Releasing software to thousands of users at the same time
 - Work in a FLOSS-first fashion